johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 ### **4. General Coding Instructions**

-In order to work on this assignment, the following coding/repository instructions apply:
+When working on this assignment, follow these repository and coding practices:

+* **Fork and Clone**
-* Fork [LinkedIn](https://github.com/linkedin/kafka), and clone the source code for your team to work on it.
-In the Documentation webpage, you can find further instructions on how to build the software (adapt accordingly, as many open source projects are a bit careless with keeping their documentation up-to-date).
+  - Fork [LinkedIn Kafka](https://github.com/linkedin/kafka) and clone the source code for your team to work on.
-* If you are working on this assignment as a group, then all members should be added to the repository as collaborators.
-* Commit/push your changes regularly providing information on the activity performed.
-Any "single" activity that requires file maintenance must be committed as a single commit with a simple description of the maintenance performed.
-For example, if you change the system to remove a God Class, your commit should be:
+  - Refer to the project’s documentation for build instructions, but adapt as needed since open-source projects may have outdated documentation.

+* **Collaboration**
+  - Add all members as collaborators on the fork.
+  - Ensure that everyone has access to build, test, and push changes.

+* **Commit and Push Practices**
+  - Commit and push **regularly** with clear, descriptive messages.
+  - Each commit should represent a **single coherent activity** (e.g., resolving a conflict, adding tests, applying a patch).
+  - Avoid large commits that combine unrelated changes.

+* **Commit Message Guidelines**
+  - Write concise messages that explain the purpose of the change.
+  - Examples:
-  * ```fixing merge conflicts on patch X, class Y  or unit tests for class Y.```
+    - `fixing merge conflicts on patch X, class Y`
-  * Another example, let's suppose you also introduced new ```tests``` along with the ```refactoring/code changes```:
+    - `adding unit tests for class Y`
-  * ```refactoring Class Y to add the patch + new test added```
+    - `refactoring class Y to apply patch + added new test`
-  * Of course, pushing the ```tests``` on a separate commit would also be acceptable (actually, it would be better to do so).
-  * It is not considered good practice to commit a big chunk of modified files without providing a reason that explains why those files have been modified.
-Therefore, try to split your commits into smaller units (that may help with the grading).
+  - If possible, separate code changes and tests into different commits (this improves traceability).

+* **Commit History and Evaluation**
-  * Your GitHub commits history will be evaluated.
-Therefore, be sure to commit and push regularly.
+  - Your GitHub commit history will be reviewed as part of the evaluation.
+  - A consistent, clear, and incremental history is expected.
-  * Be sure to commit/push the final version of your reengineering project before the final deadline.
-The final commit will be considered for evaluation as part of your assignment submission.
+  - Make sure to commit and push the **final version** of your reengineering project before the deadline.

 ### **5. Development Activities**
-Then, more specifically, we ask you to perform the following activities, and report about these in your project
+For each assigned pull request (according to the four categories), perform the following activities and document them in your project report.
-report:

 ----------
   [I. Design recovery]